 Payday Alternative Loans (PALs), offered exclusively through credit unions, have specific rules that limit the costs you pay and the amount you borrow.
 For example, application fees are limited to $20 or less.
 You can borrow between $200 and $1,000, and you have up to six months to repay your loan.

-Using a personal loan typically allows you to borrow for periods of one to seven years.
+Using a personal loan typically allows you to borrow for periods of two to five years, and sometimes as high as seven years.
 That longer term results in smaller monthly payments, so large loan balances are easier to manage.
 However, you pay interest for as long as you borrow, so it’s not ideal to stretch things out for too long.
 Several online lenders are willing to work with borrowers who have fair credit or bad credit.

 Credit cards allow you to quickly spend money or borrow against your credit limit with a cash advance.
 If you already have a card open, that makes things easy.
 You can also apply for a new credit card and get a quick answer on approval.
 Although rates may be relatively high, credit cards are likely less expensive than a payday loan, and you may enjoy more flexibility when it comes to repayment.

 If you have poor credit scores, your best chance at a credit card may be secured credit cards.
 These cards require a cash deposit that acts as your credit limit and minimum deposits usually start at $200.

 Instead of taking on more debt with a payday advance, you may benefit from rearranging or refinancing your current loans.
 If you get a lower rate or longer repayment term, you should have lower monthly payments, potentially eliminating the need to borrow more.
 Explore debt consolidation loans that allow you to bundle everything into one loan and get your cash flow under control.